snehadas/snehadas.github.io/_pages/about.md

 * **AI-safety**: How to ensure the robustness and reliability (among other safety metrics) of models in high-stakes applications?
 How can we formalize participatory frameworks for HITL systems?
 How can we integrate non-zero-sum representation for conflicting values in AI systems.
 * **Low-resource ML**: In my ideal world, a system that works for one should work for all.
 How to ensure that models work with high-fidelity under resource (data, compute) constraints?

-I work on multi-sensory data modelling, that includes speech and audio, biosignals and visual data modalities within (mental) healthcare.
+I work with multi-sensory data, that includes speech and audio, biosignals and visual data modalities, with applications in (mental) healthcare.
 That said, after years of working with speech signals, it is still one of my favorite signal modalities.
-My research incorporates shared perspective from statistics, machine-learning, deep-learning and (social) signal processing, with an emphasis on resource constrained setting.
+My research incorporates shared perspective from signal processing, statistics, machine-learning.
+Equity, accessibility are inclusivity are (usually) the undertones in my research.
 <!--
-I am also interested in questions on ‘AI-alignment’ at the intersection of technical and non-technical perspectives.
-Equity, accessibility are inclusivity are recurrent themes in my research, alongside AI-safety and reliability, providing the foundational grounding and direction to my research.
+I am also interested in questions on ‘AI-alignment’ at the intersection of technical and non-technical perspectives., alongside AI-safety and reliability, providing the foundational grounding and direction to my research.
 -->

 Given the ubiquity and the influence of technology in our lives, I strongly believe in the need for interdisciplinary teams for development and advancement of technologies - and I strive to put this in my research practice.